 Reaching beyond its core focus on European affairs and the development of the discipline, the journal also publishes work that compares politics in Europe with other continents and countries, as well as research focused on other regions that would be of interest to its readership of political scientists in Europe and around the world.

-As the professional journal of the European Consortium for Political Research, European Political Science is a prime outlet for research notes and opinion pieces about the political science profession itself, including teaching and learning contributions.
-The journal also publishes symposia, academic debates and original datasets.
+As the professional journal of the European Consortium for Political Research, European Political Science is a prime outlet for original research on substantial topics covering comparative politics and the political profession.
+This includes research pieces about the political science profession itself, including teaching and learning contributions, as well as symposia, academic debates and original datasets.
+For further information about the different kinds of articles that EPS publishes, visit the author’s information page.